About Command Papers

 Access to government publications

 Command Papers are government publications.
-The full texts of many Command Papers are available on the www.gov.uk website.
-You can also view Command Papers in person at the Parliamentary Archives.
+The full texts of many Command Papers are available on the government's Official Documents service.
+Copies of older Command Papers can be ordered from the Parliamentary Archives.

 Government responses to Select Committee reports are available through the committee pages, either as links to government department websites or as special reports of the committee.